AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/relationship-api.md

 **Anfrage**

-The following request creates a reference descriptor for the `email` field in the destination schema &quot;[!DNL Hotels]&quot;.
+The following request creates a reference descriptor for the `hotelId` field in the destination schema &quot;[!DNL Hotels]&quot;.

 ```shell
 curl -X POST \